amangoyl/Image_Classification_MLP_PyTorch/README.md

        c - Classifier

 Multiple blocks joined together result in the backbone of the model.
-BAckbone takes input from Stem, processes it through multiple blocks and passes the output to the classifier.
+Backbone takes input from Stem, processes it through multiple blocks and passes the output to the classifier.